toobrien/tick_db/README.md

 To find this database useful, you will need to solve a few problems:

 1. You need to edit `config.json` to include any contracts you are interested in adding to the database.
-You need to know the symbol name, as it appears in Sierra Chart, and the price multipllier.
+You need to know the symbol name, as it appears in Sierra Chart, and the price multiplier.
 The latter is found under `Chart` -> `Chart Settings` -> `Real Time Price Multiplier`.

 Note: while tick data is available for years, market depth is only available for 30 days.
 Basically, you have a 30 day window to get the configuration right if you don't want to miss records going forward.